 Here we provide you with some of the practical details of your expedition.
 You may also be interested in looking at the ‘Why Volunteer With Us’ page for a broader overview of our expedition programme, and the vision that guides it.

-Our standard expedition length is four weeks.
+For our diving based expeditions, we recommend a stay of at least four weeks.
 It allows time to develop your diving skills, to absorb all the necessary information regarding the science training, and most importantly, to really get to know the island and develop the understanding of the difference your contribution makes.

 Needless to say, if you want to stay longer you are welcome to.
 In fact we would actively encourage it.
 We have no doubt that the longer you can commit, the more rewarding the experience will prove to be.